freifunk-gluon/gluon/docs/user/getting_started.rst

 GLUON_MODULEDIR
   Path where the kernel module opkg repository will be stored.
 Defaults to ``$(GLUON_OUTPUTDIR)/modules``.

+GLUON_ATH10K_MESH
+  While Gluon does support some hardware with ath10k-based 5GHz WLAN, these WLAN adapters don't work well for meshing at the moment, so building images for these models is disabled by default.
+In addition, ath10k can't support IBSS and 11s meshing in the same image due to WLAN firmware restrictions.

+  Setting GLUON_ATH10K_MESH to ``11s`` or ``ibss`` will enable generation of images for ath10k devices and install the firmware for the corresponding WLAN mode.

 So all in all, to update and rebuild a Gluon build tree, the following commands should be used (repeat the